 \subsection{Polymorphic phase transitions in VS\textsubscript{2} and nature of 1T and 2H phases}

 The transition between the 2H and 1T polymorphic phases in VS\textsubscript{2} is commonly attributed to the lattice strain induced by charge transfer~\cite{LuoN}, which may arise from self-intercalated vanadium ions during reductive chemical processes (e.g., sulfur loss during annealing).
 During reductive treatment, vanadium atoms intercalate into the VS\textsubscript{2} lattice: VS\textsubscript{2} + x V $\rightarrow$ V\textsubscript{x}VS\textsubscript{2}.
 This extra charge density weakens the V–S bonding in the 2H structure and favors the 1T phase.
-The added electrons introduce lattice strain~\cite{ChenK} due to Coulomb repulsion and altered orbital occupancies (strain $\propto$ $\Delta$ n\textsubscript{e}+ $\Delta$ r\textsubscript{V-S}).
+The added electrons introduce lattice strain~\cite{ChenK} due to Coulomb repulsion and altered orbital occupancies.
 This strain destabilizes the 2H phase (trigonal-prismatic) and stabilizes the 1T phase (octahedral).
 The process of the 2H to 1T phase transition can thus be described as follows.
 Reductive intercalation leads to electron donation (or transfer), resulting in lattice strain and subsequent phase change.

 The transition from the 2H to the 1T phase in VS\textsubscript{2} can be visualized as a gliding or lateral shift of one of the S planes within the S-V-S trilayers.
 This shift causes the central vanadium (V) atom to become symmetrically surrounded by six sulfur atoms, forming an octahedrally coordinated environment, characteristic of the 1T phase.
 Structurally, this 2H-to-1T transformation is achieved by gliding one of the sulfur planes along the $\langle$2100$\rangle$ crystallographic direction by a magnitude of a/$\sqrt{3}$, where a is the in-plane lattice constant~\cite{LinYC, EdaG}.
 A further distortion of the 1T polymorph gives rise to the 1T' phase, which features a distorted octahedral coordination and zigzag chains of vanadium (V) atoms within the structure.
 The Jahn-Teller distortion is believed to be the main driving force behind it, which lowers the system's symmetry, lifts the degeneracy, and lowers the energy of such metal complexes with unpaired d-orbitals~\cite{Whangbo}.